 The blank workbook for standard 3 can be downloaded from the Skills for Care website (PDF format)

 Further information on this standard (including all learning outcomes and assessment criteria) can found here.

 As a social care or health worker, you have a duty of care to all people you support.
 Use the following words to define what is meant by duty of care.
 RESPONSIBILITY, SAFETY, OBLIGATION, WELLBEING

-Duty of care is a legal and moral obligation and responsibility of a care worker to ensure the safety and wellbeing of the individuals that they care for.
+Duty of care is the legal and moral obligation and responsibility of a care worker to ensure the safety and well-being of the individuals that they care for.

 Thinking about your own work role, complete the sentences below to describe how the duty of care affects you in practice.
 The first example has been completed for you.

-My job description states that I have certain responsibilities to the individuals I provide care and support to and to my colleagues; this includes working safely and with the interests and wishes of the individual at heart.
+My job description states that I have certain responsibilities to the individuals I provide care and support to and to my colleagues; this includes working in a safe way and with the best interests and wishes of the individual at heart.